turbot/steampipe-docs/docs/cloud/integrations/datagrip.md

 ---
 ## Connect to Steampipe Cloud from DataGrip

-[DataGrip](https://www.jetbrains.com/datagrip/) is a cross platform SQL IDE to query, edit and manage your databases.
+[DataGrip](https://www.jetbrains.com/datagrip/) is a cross-platform SQL IDE to query, edit and manage your databases.

 Steampipe provides a single interface to all your cloud, code, logs and more.
 Because it's built on Postgres, Steampipe provides an endpoint that any Postgres-compatible client -- including DataGrip -- can connect to.